It was February 2012

 I want to thank all the other enlightened authors who have come into my life to this day, such as Osho, Denise Linn, Shakti Gawain, Piero Ferrucci, Amara Honeck, Don Miguel Ruiz, Robert Johnson, and several others, including those bloggers I’ve come across once and never again who introduced me to these and other authors.

-I thank them all for sharing their knowledge with the world, and for helping others master their Self and become better humans, better teachers, and more evolved Beings of Love and Light.
+I thank them all for sharing their knowledge with the world, and for helping others master enlightenment, their Self, and become better humans, better teachers, and more evolved Beings of Love and Light.

-Thanks to these divinely inspired authors, my life has changed in many ways
+Thanks to these divinely inspired authors, my life has found enlightenment in many ways

 In fact, I now know that happiness doesn’t depend on people and events outside of me, but it’s within me.